 splashing water

 Lead is a common, naturally occurring metal found in the environment.
-Lead seldom occurs naturally in water supplies like rivers and lakes, and is rarely present in water coming from a treatment plant.
+Lead seldom occurs naturally in water supplies like rivers and lakes and is rarely present in water coming from a treatment plant.
 Lead enters drinking water primarily as a result of corrosion in lead pipes called service lines that connect some older homes to the water system, and in household plumbing that contains lead.
-The Agency for Toxic Substances and Disease Registry also notes that "children can be exposed to lead by putting their hands that have touched lead-containing soil or dust into their mouths".
+The Agency for Toxic Substances and Disease Registry also notes that "Children can be exposed to lead by swallowing or breathing in lead-contaminated soil or dust brought into their home from outside."

 According to the U.S. Environmental Protection Agency (EPA), "Children are exposed to lead in paint, dust, soil, air, and food, as well as drinking water."
 EPA estimates "drinking water can make up 20% or more of a person’s total exposure to lead.
 Infants who consume mostly mixed formula can receive 40% to 60% of their exposure to lead from drinking water."